AhemdMahmoud/Obesity_Risk/README.md

 # Obesity_Risk🤦‍♂️

+# Dataset Description

+#### Was generated from a deep learning model trained on the Obesity or CVD risk dataset.
+Feature distributions are close to, but not exactly the same, as the original.
+Feel free to use the original dataset as part of this competition, both to explore differences as well as to see whether incorporating the original in training improves model performance.

 ##  Goal 🙌

 ### • 🤷‍♂️Performed data cleaning and preprocessing on Obesity Risk ensuring data quality and integrity.